Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Introduction

-The cycles we construct are defined in the fibres over the complement of Hecke correspondences.
-Further, they are indecomposable in the sense of Section \ref{indecomp}.
-We show that the regulators of these cycles imply algebraicity for values of the higher Green's funtions of degree $2$.
+In the second part of this paper we prove a theorem (Theorem \ref{algebraicity}) which shows that the regulators of indecomposable cycles imply algebraicity for values of the higher Green's functions of degree $2$ at CM points: